Receival & Trading Standards

 It should also be understood that these are Australian Industry Standards and do not take into account specific overseas country quarantine restrictions (such as prohibited weed seeds, disease status or contaminant levels) or the requirements of the Export Control Act (1982) and its subordinate legislation.

 Individual commodity traders are responsible for ensuring that specific country requirements and those pertaining to compliance with the Export Control Act (1982) are included as additional specifications on the contract.
-For additional information on specific country requirements, or other information on export certification issues, refer to the importing country quarantine authority and the Australian Department of Agriculture, Fisheries and Forestry's Plant Export Operations websites.
+For additional information on specific country requirements, or other information on export certification issues, refer to the importing country quarantine authority and the Department of Agriculture, Fisheries and Forestry (Export Section) websites.

 Pulse Australia gratefully acknowledges the efforts of all sectors of the industry in the compilation of these Standards.